Ferreter/Udemy-Site-Hacker/README.md

     a)Linux - There is an Executable File for Linux which you can run direcly

-    b)Windows & Mac - You Need to download these files and install python on your system then you need to run Hacking Udemy(GUI).py
+    b)Windows & Mac - You Need to download these files and install python on your system then you need to run Udemy_Hacker_Main.py

 3)Enjoy